Croatia–United States relations: Embassy

-Upon the dissolution of Yugoslavia, the U.S. recognised Croatia as an independent state on April 7, 1992.
-The U.S. Consulate General in Zagreb gained the status of an embassy on August 25, 1992.
-The first U.S. ambassador to Croatia was Peter W. Galbraith who served on this position from 1993 to 1998.
+Upon the independence of Croatia, the U.S. recognised Croatia in its modern form on April 7, 1992.
+The U.S. Consulate General in Zagreb gained embassy status on August 25, 1992.
+The first U.S. ambassador to Croatia was Peter Galbraith who served in this position from 1993 to 1998.
+By 1996, the U.S. established Croatia as its strongest geopolitical connection to Southeast Europe.

 The U.S. embassy in Croatia is located in Zagreb, southwest of Buzin.
-This 8000 m2 compound was opened on June 2, 2003.
-According to an article based on the WikiLeaks documents published in a British newspaper The Independent in 2013, the embassy, namely its fifth floor, is used as a regional base of CIA and NSA.
+The 7,000 m2 compound began construction in 1999 and opened on June 2, 2003, with an opening ceremony held in its atrium on June 13.
+Designed for maximum safety following the 1998 U.S. embassy bombings in Africa, it consists of a five-floor main building surrounded by a park and a 3-meter-high wall.
+All service buildings are located near the outer wall.
+The building was designed by Hellmuth, Obata + Kassabaum architects Morgan R. Williams and Robert Barr, with input and aid from Croatian architect Ivan Franić.

 The U.S. embassy in Zagreb is a charter member of the League of Green Embassies and a founding member of the Zagreb Green Building Council.
 According to this, embassy support recycling, energy and water use reduction programs.
 The embassy also sponsors American Corners at libraries in Osijek, Rijeka, Zadar, and Zagreb.

-Since November 2017, the U.S. ambassador to Croatia is William Robert Kohorst.

 History

-Background
+Early relations

 The Republic of Ragusa, a merchant republic centered at the Croatian city of Dubrovnik, was one of the first foreign countries to de facto recognize independence of the United States.
 Ragusa extended that de facto recognition through the efforts of Francesco Favi, the Ragusan consul in Paris, on July 7, 1783.
-However, the Republic never recognized the United States in a de jure sense.
+The Republic never recognized the United States in a de jure sense.

-Visits of U.S. Presidents to Croatia

 The first U.S. President to visit Croatia was Richard Nixon, who came to Zagreb on 2 October 1970 during his state visit to Yugoslavia.
 The choice to visit Zagreb during political and cultural developments in Socialist Republic of Croatia that would culminate in the Croatian Spring, along with Nixon's praise for the "spirit of Croatia" and his exclamation "Long live Croatia!
 Long live Yugoslavia!", has been interpreted as a statement of support for Croatian identity and greater autonomy within the federal framework of Yugoslavia.

+Contemporary relations

+Clinton administration (1993–2001)

 The first U.S. president to visit independent Croatia was Bill Clinton on 13 January 1996.
 Clinton spent a few hours on the Zagreb Airport while returning from visiting IFOR troops in Tuzla, Bosnia and Herzegovina.
-During the brief visit, Clinton gave a speech in front of a crowd waving Croatian and American flags, then met with Croatian President Franjo Tuđman.
+During his visit, Clinton gave a speech in front of a crowd waving Croatian and American flags, then met with Croatian President Franjo Tuđman.